Textualize/textual/docs/guide/events.md

 Note that the decorator requires that the message class has a `control` attribute which should be the widget associated with the message.
 Messages from builtin controls will have this attribute, but you may need to add `control` to any [custom messages](#custom-messages) you write.

+!!! note

+    If multiple decorated handlers match the `control`, then they will *all* be called in the order they are defined.

+    The naming convention handler will be called *after* any decorated handlers.

 ### Handler arguments